garfieldnate/Personal-Planner/README.md

 This will write the file `Entries.html`.
 You do not have to specify both of the dates; the default start date is January 1st of the current year, and the default end date is December 31st of the start year.

-Next, you should run `perl make_full_planner.pl` to combine all of the sections into one document, `FullPlannerContents.html`.
-Lastly, you should edit the years in `BackCover.html`.
+Next, you should edit the years listed in `Title.html` and `BackCover.html`.
+Finally, run `perl make_full_planner.pl` to combine all of the sections into one document, `FullPlannerContents.html`.

 After that, you just need to print these files to PDF via Chrome and then take the files to a printer: